ietf-tools/bibxml-service/README.rst

           you should replace ``docker compose`` with ``docker-compose``, and depending on your installation
           you might need to prepend ``sudo``.

-After that, point your browser to ``localhost:8001`` for further documentation.

 Credits
 -------